Heath Murray

-Heath Robertson Murray (born April 19, 1973) is an American former Major League Baseball player.
-A pitcher, Murray played for the San Diego Padres (1997 and 1999), Detroit Tigers (2001), and Cleveland Indians (2002).
+Heath Robertson Murray (born April 19, 1973) is an American former professional baseball player.
+Murray pitched in Major League Baseball for the San Diego Padres (1997 and 1999), Detroit Tigers (2001), and Cleveland Indians (2002).

 He played college baseball for Michigan, and in 1993 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

+The Padres drafted Murray in the third round of the 1994 MLB draft.

 He is a pitching coach for his high school alma mater, Troy High School.

-He currently runs his own insurance agency in Troy, OH.
+He currently runs his own insurance agency in Troy, Ohio, and is a State Farm insurance agent.